GabrielSoares-Dev/Boilerplate-angular-aws-s3-cloudfront/README.md

 # Angular 17 Boilerplate

-This is an Angular 17 boilerplate  aws amplify with terraform
+This is an Angular 17 boilerplate  aws s3 and cloudfront

 ## Requirements